HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-11-All-is-loss.md

 If you liked this post, you migh also thind [these visuaulzations](https://imgur.com/a/Hqolp) of differet optimization algorithms by Alac Radford interesting.

-This post draw some inspiration from a [video lecture](https://www.coursera.org/learn/ai/lecture/kfTED/deep-feed-forward-neural-networks) by [Romeo Kienzler](https://twitter.com/RomeoKienzler).
+This post drew some inspiration from a [video lecture](https://www.coursera.org/learn/ai/lecture/kfTED/deep-feed-forward-neural-networks) by [Romeo Kienzler](https://twitter.com/RomeoKienzler).

 Thanks to [Rene Pickhardt](https://twitter.com/renepickhardt) and [Martin Thoma](https://martin-thoma.com) for their feedback on earlier versions of this article.